 The “Polyglot” branding reflects the origins but Richard is always at pains to stress that the event is for “everyone who loves languages”.

 The Polyglot Conference takes place in October and has moved from place to place each year since: Novy Sad, Serbia (2014), New York City (2015), Thessaloniki (2016), Reykjavík (2017), Ljubljana (2018) and Fukuoka (2019)(links are to my reviews and vlogs).
-When COVID finally allowed, the in person event convened again, in Chulola, Mexico.
-Next up: Budapest, 2023.
+When COVID finally allowed, the in person event convened again, in Chulola, Mexico (2022), Budapest, Hungary (2023) and, in autumn 2024 the event moves to Valletta, Malta.

 The ever-changing location always means that some people are unable to attend but opens up the event to others.

 The biggest Conference so far has been Ljubljana (around 600).
 The first Conference was a select bunch of only 140 participants and I wasn’t one of them.
 I only found out about the event late in the day.
 I’ve attended all the rest, though, and the core format has always been the same: two (more recently three) tracks of talks or workshops over Saturday and Sunday, after an opening get together at the venue “on the eve” (Friday evening).
+For the he 2024 in-person event, we move on to Malta (Thursday 7 and Friday 8 November).

 The speakers tend to be a good mix of academics, other language professionals such as journalists, writers and teachers, graduate students and well-informed language learners from varied backgrounds.
 The talks are aimed at an educated, interested audience (rather than specialists).
 While there are always a good number of “general” talks there is some theming to the programme each year too, both to pull out a particular topic and to reflect the languages and culture of the year’s location.